Skip to main content

 GA positions are competitive and contingent on funding.
 Please note that financial need is not a consideration in the hiring process.
 Eligibility includes the following minimum requirements:

-• Special exceptions may be made for First Nations Ed.D and part-time MSW students
+Special exceptions may be made for doctorate and part-time MSW students

-• GA’s are required to remain in full academic standing and must maintain a 3.0 grade point average in their graduate degree courses.
+Maintain a 3.0 grade point average in their graduate degree courses

-• Employment is also contingent upon successfully passing a criminal background check.
-A GA may not begin working until the background check is complete.
+Employment may be contingent upon successfully completing a criminal background check.
+In this case, a GA may not begin working until the background check is complete.
 This check is paid for by the University, and in compliance with the Wisconsin Fair Employment Act, the University does not discriminate on the basis of arrest or conviction record.

 Let's Connect